petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/tracking-custom-assets.md

 Using [event tracking](../events/tracking-events.md) is the recommended way to track your custom assets.
 ```

 Liferay Analytics Cloud can detect and analyze built-in Liferay DXP assets like blogs, documents and media, forms, and web content.
-If you are using custom assets on your site and wish to have Analytics Cloud track them as these different types of assets, use html tags.
-Analytics Cloud's JavaScript plugin will detect these html tags, track user interaction, and display the data in their respective asset type dashboards.
+If you have custom assets on your site and want Analytics Cloud to track them, use HTML attributes.
+Analytics Cloud's JavaScript plugin detects these HTML attributes, tracks user interaction, and shows the data in their respective asset type dashboards.

 ## Asset Events